Skip to main content

 Furthermore, the visceral adipose tissue that accumulates in states of insulin resistance is a hotbed of metabolic and inflammatory activity.
 It is a primary site of aromatase expression, the enzyme that catalyzes the conversion of testosterone to estradiol.

-This increased aromatase activity in an insulin-resistant individual on TRT can lead to supraphysiological estrogen levels, contributing to and disrupting the delicate androgen-to-estrogen balance required for optimal health.
+This increased aromatase activity in an insulin-resistant individual on TRT can lead to supraphysiological estrogen levels, contributing to side effects and disrupting the delicate androgen-to-estrogen balance required for optimal health.
 Exercise and diet are the most effective interventions for reversing insulin resistance.

 Resistance training enhances glucose uptake by muscle tissue through insulin-independent mechanisms (GLUT4 translocation), while a low-glycemic, high-fiber diet reduces the glycemic load and subsequent insulin spikes.
 By restoring insulin sensitivity, these lifestyle measures directly support healthy SHBG levels and control aromatase activity, creating a more favorable hormonal profile for TRT.